Summer Arts Management Institute

 In this intensive two-week Summer Arts Management Institute, participants will learn from the entire range of our distinguished faculty through lectures, hands-on exercises, case studies, and a day-long exploration with the department heads of a major cultural organization.
 The institute will provide an unparalleled opportunity to build a solid foundation for future advancement in the arts.

-Too often, early-career arts managers have limited access to strategic decision-making and program development beyond their immediate department; or, if they are working within a small arts organization, they may be challenged to produce effective work without an understanding of organizational strategy.
-The faculty of the Summer Arts Management Institute, who teach across the curriculum in our MS in Arts Administration, have condensed their course content to impart the essential lessons that all arts managers should know.
+Too often, early-career arts managers have limited access to strategic decision-making and program development beyond their immediate department; or, if they are working within a small arts organization, they may be challenged to produce effective work without an understanding of organizational strategy and best practices.
+The faculty of the Summer Arts Management Institute, who teach across the curriculum in our MS in Arts Administration program, have distilled their course content to impart the essential fundamentals that all arts managers should know.

 - Marketing